-Under the umbrella of the UAE's Vision 2021 and the pivotal role ICT plays in making this vision a reality, we fully support the Smart Government initiative.
-As such, we have aligned our philosophy on customer satisfaction through round-the-clock services using the latest technologies based on a clear understanding of their needs.
+In June 2013, readiness for the UAE to transform into a smart government in line with the initiative of His Highness Shaikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai.
+We fully support this initiative and as such, we have aligned our philosophy on customer satisfaction through round-the-clock services using the latest technologies based on a clear understanding of their needs, while leveraging ICT technology.

 The ability to connect has changed our world.
 In October, UAE Vice President, Prime Minister and Ruler of Dubai, His Highness Sheikh Mohammed bin Rashid Al Maktoum, announced his vision to transform the Emirate into a Smart City.
 Smart City is a key component of Dubai's drive to become the capital of the Islamic economy.
-We have a huge contribution to make to this initiative which, in turn,
+We have a huge contribution to make to this initiative which, in turn, will contribute to the social fabric of our nation.
+As a Smart City, Dubai will empower our digitally-driven society.
+We look forward to contributing to this through collaboration with our partners, to assist in carrying Dubai forward on its journey to becoming a Smart City.